 Where to go today in Corvo: microclimates, webcams, and how to best choose your day

-On Corvo, the weather can still change enough between the village, the higher Caldeirão area, and the more exposed viewpoints to justify a smarter reading of the day.
-It may be more usable in Vila do Corvo, while the Caldeirão is closed in, or the viewpoints and cliffs are too exposed to the wind.
+On Corvo, the weather can also change enough between the village, the higher Caldeirão area, and the more exposed parts of the island to justify a smarter reading of the day.
+Conditions may be more usable in Vila do Corvo while Caldeirão is closed in or the viewpoints and cliffs are too exposed to the wind.

-This page was created to help clarify that logic: where it makes more sense to go today on Corvo, which zones tend to work better in certain contexts, and how to make smarter decisions before wasting time insisting on the wrong part of the island.
+This page was created to help make that logic clearer: where it makes more sense to go today on Corvo, which areas tend to work better in certain contexts, and how to make smarter decisions before wasting time insisting on the wrong area.

 LIVE WEATHER AZORES